 What is PEPFAR?

 The U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) is a U.S. government global initiative to control the HIV/AIDS pandemic.
 It is the largest commitment by any nation to combat a single disease.
-Over the past decade, the U.S. government has committed more than $70 billion to bilateral HIV/AIDS programs, the Global Fund to Fight HIV/AIDS, Tuberculosis and Malaria, and bilateral tuberculosis programs.
-To achieve an AIDS-free generation, PEPFAR works closely with a variety of stakeholders including partner countries, multilateral organizations, civil society, people living with and affected by HIV, and the public and private sectors.
+Since PEPFAR’s inception in 2003, the U.S. government has invested over $85 billion in the global HIV/AIDS response, saving more than 20 million lives, preventing millions of HIV infections, and achieving HIV/AIDS epidemic control in over 50 countries around the world.
+To achieve an AIDS-free generation, PEPFAR works closely with a variety of stakeholders including partner countries, multilateral organizations, civil society, people who live with and are affected by HIV, and the public and private sectors.
+PEPFAR is led and managed by the U.S. Department of State’s Office of the U.S. Global AIDS coordinator and Health Diplomacy and implemented by seven U.S. government departments and agencies, leveraging the power of a whole-of-government approach to controlling the HIV/AIDS epidemic.

 HIV and AIDS in Tajikistan

 Eastern Europe and Central Asia is one of only two regions in the world where the HIV epidemic continues to grow.
-UNAIDS estimates indicate that there are over 16,000 people living with HIV in Tajikistan.
-(UNAIDS HIV and AIDS estimates for 2015).
-Due to under-testing of higher risk, key populations (KPs), the true number of PLHIV is estimated to be significantly larger.
-While collaborating with the government of Tajikistan, multilateral partners, civil society organizations, and other development partners, PEPFAR will continue to scale up essential services toward achievement of the UNAIDS 90/90/90 targets in PEPFAR focus Sub-National Units (SNUs) in Tajikistan.
+UNAIDS estimates indicate that there are over 14,000 people living with HIV in Tajikistan.
+(UNAIDS HIV and AIDS estimates for 2020).
+Due to under-testing of higher risk, key populations, the true number of people living with HIV is considered to be significantly higher.
+While collaborating with the Government of Tajikistan, multilateral partners, civil society organizations, and other development partners, PEPFAR will continue to scale up essential services toward achievement of the UNAIDS 95/95/95 targets in PEPFAR focused Sub-National Units in Tajikistan.